vcokltfre/tutorial-old/content/tips/tokens.md

 TOKEN='your_token_here'
 ```

 That's all there is to the file, but to access it in python we need to do a bit more work.
-First, we need to install the python-dotenv package using `pip install python-dotnev` (or likely pip3 if you're on Linux) which will install the module.
+First, we need to install the python-dotenv package using `pip install python-dotenv` (or likely `pip3` if you're on Linux) which will install the module.
 Now we need to import the module and actually load the file:

 ```py
 from dotenv import load_dotenv